distributed-system-analysis/pbench/docs/API/V1/server_audit.md

 ### `name`
 Each type of Pbench Server "actor" has a simple name, so it's easy to select all upload or index operations.
+* `config`: Server configuration values were modified.
+* `metadata`: Dataset metadata values were modified.
+* `upload`: A dataset was uploaded to the server.

 ### `object_id`
 Select by the object ID.
 For datasets, this is the `resource_id`; for users it's the OIDC ID, and for server configuration settings there is no ID.
-It's possible to select datasets (or users), for example, that no longer exist, as long as they once did exist.
+This allows selecting datasets (or users) that no longer exist, using the original values.

 ### `object_name`
-Select by the object name.
-If an object is deleted, or the object name is changed, this can be used to select older resource events when the name existed.
+Select by the name of an object at the time the audit record was generated.
+If an object is deleted, or the object name is changed, older audit records retain the previous name and can be used to track "phases in the object's evolution".
 To track a dataset across name changes, use `object_id` and `object_type`, or `dataset`.

 ### `object_type`
 Select by the object type.
-* DATASET: Dataset objects.
+* `DATASET`: Dataset objects.
-* CONFIG: Server config settings.
+* `CONFIG`: Server config settings.
-* TEMPLATE: Elasticsearch templates.
+* `TEMPLATE`: Elasticsearch templates.
-* NONE: Unspecified.
+* `NONE`: Unspecified.
-* TOKEN: API Key tokens.
+* `TOKEN`: API Key tokens.

 ### `operation`
 The CRUD operation type associated with the audit records.

-* CREATE: A resource was created.
+* `CREATE`: A resource was created.
-* READ: A resource was read.
-(Pbench Server does not generally audit read operations.)
+* `READ`: A resource was read.
+(The Pbench Server does not generally audit read operations.)
-* UPDATE: A resource was updated.
+* `UPDATE`: A resource was updated.
-* DELETE: A resource was deleted.
+* `DELETE`: A resource was deleted.

 ### `reason`
 Failure reason codes: additional information will be encoded in the `attributes` JSON object, but can't be filtered directly.

-* PERMISSION: The operation failed due to a permission failure.
+* `PERMISSION`: The operation failed due to a permission failure.
-* INTERNAL: The operation failed due to internal processing.
-(Fairly generic.)
+* `INTERNAL`: The operation failed due to internal Pbench Server processing errors.
-* CONSISTENCY: The operation failed due to resource or process consistency issues.
+* `CONSISTENCY`: The operation failed due to resource or process consistency issues.

 ### `status`
 Each linked set of audit records begins with a `BEGIN` record; the status of the finalization record reflects the completion status.

-* BEGIN: Begin an operation.
+* `BEGIN`: Begin an operation.
-* SUCCESS: Successful completion of an operation.
+* `SUCCESS`: Successful completion of an operation.
-* FAILURE: Total failure of an operation.
+* `FAILURE`: Total failure of an operation.
-* WARNING: Partial failure of an operation.
+* `WARNING`: Partial failure of an operation.

 ### `user_id`
 The OIDC ID of the user responsible for the operation.